As 2019 kicks off, there’s always a flood of New Years’ resolutions.

 Could you learn React by itself?
-Yep, there’s a book focused on just React (I wrote it!).
+Yep, there’s a book + video course focused on just React (I made it myself!).

 JSX looks a lot like HTML, so it’s probably easier to figure out how HTML works before going too far with React + JSX.